Long hair: China

 In ancient China and Korea, hair was regarded as a precious legacy from parents.
 Most people would never cut their hair after they became adults, and cutting off one's hair was a penalty for minor crimes.
 Both men and women would coil up their hair and many hair-coiling styles were developed.

 Beginning in 1619, the ethnic Manchu Qing dynasty forced all men in China to adopt the queue: a long braid down the back with the hair near the forehead completely shaved.
 Hair length and style became a life-or-death matter in 1645 as the Manchu told them either their hair or their head would be cut.
 Nearly every Han rebel group began by shearing this pigtail (most especially in the case of the Taiping, who were known in Chinese as the "Longhairs"), but the queue on penalty of death lasted until 1911, when the Chinese people cut their queues in unison at a time of rebellion.
 Americans at first judged Chinese immigrant laborers to be poor workers because their long hair brought an association with women.

 Islamic and Christian missionaries among the Chinese were strong advocates of shorter male hair for their converts.
 Around the Destruction of Four Olds period in 1964, almost anything seen as part of Traditional Chinese culture would lead to problems with the Communist Red Guards.
-Items that attracted dangerous attention if caught in the public included jewelry and long male hair.
-These things were regarded as symbols of bourgeois lifestyle, that represented wealth.
-People had to avoid them or suffer serious consequences such as tortures and beatings by the guards.
-More recently, long hair was ridiculed in China from October 1983 to December 1983, as part of the short and unsuccessful Anti-Spiritual Pollution Campaign.
+Items that attracted dangerous attention if observed in public included jewelry and long hair on males.
+These things were regarded as symbols of a bourgeois lifestyle, representing the avaricious pursuit of wealth.
+People had to avoid displaying them or suffer serious consequences such as being subjected to torture and beatings by the Red Guards.
+In late 1983, conservative factions of the Chinese Communist Party launched the short and unsuccessful Anti-Spiritual Pollution Campaign, which included the ridiculing of long hair.

 Also, in Chinese ancient and modern poetry, long hair is a common symbol used by poets, for example Li Bai and Li Shangyin, to express their depression and sadness.